 Looking for ways to prepare for a CLEP exam?
 Be sure to check out the College Board's Modern States online courses:

 Step 1.
-Schedule your testing appointment by contacting the Testing Center at 847.925.6541.
-CLEP testing is offered Monday, Wednesday and Friday mornings, 8:30–9 a.m., and Tuesday and Thursdays afternoons, 4–4:30 p.m.
+Schedule your CLEP testing appointment here.
 Most CLEP tests are 90 minutes in length, and a maximum of two tests per session are allowed.
+Harper's site can administer any CLEP test you desire to take.

 Step 2.
-Register and pay the $89 CLEP examination fee online.
+Register and pay the $93 CLEP examination fee online.
 Upon successful registration, an exam ticket is created.
 Print the ticket and bring it with you on the day of testing.
-A $15 per exam proctor fee is also required to be paid on the day of testing.

 Please Note: The Harper College Testing Center does not offer the optional essays for American Literature, English Literature, Analyzing and Interpreting Literature, College Composition Modular, Spanish with Writing tests.